 Maybe this idea was just too big for me to think it made an effective movie?
 I think it would have made a better mini-series, but that shit’s too BBC for American audiences.

-thesunsareonfire asked: I personally loved "Her."
+thesunsareonfire said: I personally loved "Her."
 I think its about how we as people never truly feel complete until we are lucky enough to meet someone who we believe we can share intimacy with.
 The brilliance of the film depends on that idea and the character of Samantha is not just a gimmick.
 She represents the different avenues that people will choose to be able to connect with others.
 And their relationship isn't bland.
 It's an entirely believable arc depicting the reality of relationships.
 In my opinion anyway.

 I think Her wanted to be about all of that - and I went into it thinking that that’s what it was going to be - but for such a wordy movie, nobody actually said anything that challenged one another.
 Samantha IS a gimmick.
 She is a female AI whose first boot-up mechanism is to personally fit herself to her male owner’s needs, and she spends the entire movie supporting the character who most needed somebody to say, “You can do better than this.”
 I’m not saying this is an inherently bad plot structure, though I really resent that the cyborg/android/AI/sexbot/programmed parent is alwaysalwaysalways female - I just regret that Theodore never actually changes, for better or for worse.
 That is why this movie is wholly unrelatable and unbelievable to me.
 Blade Runner showed me greater depth in technology and romance than Her did.